cloudflare/cloudflare-docs/content/pages/platform/functions/plugins/mailchannels.md

 For more information about MailChannels and the options they support, refer to [the documentation](https://mailchannels.zendesk.com/hc/en-us/articles/4565898358413-Sending-Email-from-Cloudflare-Workers-using-MailChannels-Send-API).

-## Enabling MailChannels for your Account - Domain Lockdown
+## Enable MailChannels for your account - Domain Lockdown

-To enable MailChannels to send email on your behalf through Cloudflare Pages Functions, you have to setup a [Domain Lockdown DNS record](https://support.mailchannels.com/hc/en-us/articles/16918954360845-Secure-your-domain-name-against-spoofing-with-Domain-Lockdown-) for the domain you are sending email from.
+To enable MailChannels to send emails on your behalf through Cloudflare Pages Functions, you have to setup a [Domain Lockdown DNS record](https://support.mailchannels.com/hc/en-us/articles/16918954360845-Secure-your-domain-name-against-spoofing-with-Domain-Lockdown-) for the domain you are sending emails from.

-For most cases, all this involves is adding a `TXT` entry to your DNS.
+For most cases, setting up a Domain Lockdown DNS record involves adding a `TXT` entry to your DNS.
+Refer to the following steps to set up a Domain Lockdown DNS record.

-First, grab your account's workers subdomain:
+First, find your account's `workers.dev` subdomain:

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com) and select your account.
-2. In Account Home, select **Workers & Pages**, then **Overview**.
+2. Select **Workers & Pages** > **Overview**.
-3. On the right-hand side, note your worker's *Subdomain*.
-It's likely something similar to `myaccount.workers.dev`.
+3. On the right-hand side of **Overview**, note your `workers.dev` **Subdomain**.
+It will be similar to `myaccount.workers.dev` and customizable by you.

-Then, add the MailChannels DNS record:
+After you have found your `workers.dev` subdomain, add the MailChannels DNS record:

 1. In **Account Home**, select the website you would like to add an SPF record for.
 2. Select **DNS** > **Records** > **Add Record**.
-3. Add the following TXT DNS record, replacing `myaccount.workers.dev` with your own workers subdomain.
+3. Add the following TXT DNS record, replacing `myaccount.workers.dev` with your own `workers.dev` subdomain.

 {{<example>}}